Out of Time (The Weeknd song)

-"Out of Time" is a song by Canadian singer the Weeknd.
+"Out of Time" is a song by the Canadian singer-songwriter the Weeknd.
 It was released to American urban adult contemporary radio through XO and Republic Records on January 25, 2022, as the third single from his fifth studio album Dawn FM.
 The song was written and produced by the Weeknd and Oneohtrix Point Never; with Tomoko Aran and Tetsurō Oda receiving songwriting credits for the sampling of Aran's 1983 song "Midnight Pretenders".
 Max Martin and Oscar Holter received additional production credits.
-The track also features additional vocals by Jim Carrey, who provides narration throughout the album.
+The track also features additional vocals from Jim Carrey, who provides narration throughout the album.
 The song also won an MTV Video Music Award for Best R&B Video in 2022.

 Background and promotion

 "Out of Time" was released on January 7, 2022, alongside its parent album.
 It was sent to American urban adult contemporary radio on January 25 as the album's third single.

 Lyrics and composition

-"Out Of Time" has been described by critics as an R&B and city pop ballad with elements of boogie.
+"Out of Time" has been described by critics as an R&B and city pop ballad with elements of boogie.
 The song is written in the key of C minor with a tempo of 93 beats per minute.
 Lyrically, the song details how the Weeknd's trauma from past relationships has negatively affected his ability to fix the romantic relationship he had with his former partner.